 2. Translation Business Management Systems

-Translation Business Management Systems help translation companies manage their businesses with functionalities such as quoting, invoicing, business partner data, CRM, vendor quality management, etc. Some of the translation management systems in the previous section also incorporate these functions, but we have created this category for management tools that do not have their own CAT tools.
+Translation Business Management Systems (TBMS) help translation companies manage their businesses with functionalities such as quoting, invoicing, business partner data, CRM, vendor quality management, etc. Some of the translation management systems in the previous section also incorporate these functions, but we have created this category for management tools that may not have their own CAT tools or if they do, they more widely known for their TBMS functionality.

 Plunet BusinessManager